privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

     fields = ['address', 'balance']

-def account_balance_constraint(prev: AccountBalance, cur: AccountBalance):
-    diff = cur - prev

-    # rw should be a Read or Write
-    assert cur.rw == RW.Read or cur.rw == RW.Write

-    # NOTE: we don't need to check each address is in [0, 2**160) becasue in
-    #       evm circuit it always decompress the address into bytes, which might
-    #       come from stack or tx.
-In both case, evm takes masked value, so evm
-    #       circuit only cares first 20 bytes, which will always be in range.

-    # grouping
-    if prev is not None:
-        # address should increase (non-strcit)
+class AccountBalanceGate(ReadWriteGate):
+    group_fields = [
-        # TODO: check this by 160-bit range lookup or other more efficient method
+        # TODO: check address by 160-bit range lookup or other more efficient method
-        assert diff.address >= 0
+        ('address', lambda cur, pre, diff: diff.address >= 0)

-    if prev is None or diff.address != 0:
+    ]

+    def constraint_every_row(prev: AccountBalance, cur: AccountBalance, diff: AccountBalance):
+        # NOTE: we don't need to check each address (same reason of AccountNonce)
+        pass

+    def constraint_in_group(prev: AccountBalance, cur: AccountBalance, diff: AccountBalance, is_first_row_in_group: bool): if is_first_row_in_group:
+            # rw should be a Write for the first row in group
+            assert cur.rw == RW.Write

             # TODO: verify the balance exist in previous state trie root or initialized to 0
             pass
-    elif diff.address == 0:
-        # global counter should increase
-        assert range_lookup(diff.global_counter, '(0, 2**28)')
+        else:
             if cur.rw == RW.Read:
                 # balance should be consistent to previous one
                 assert diff.balance == 0
 ```

 ### `AccountCodeHash`